pnggroup/libpng/projects/visualc71/README.txt

 Copyright (C) 2004 Simon-Pierre Cadieux.

-This code is released under the zlib/libpng license.
+This code is released under the libpng license.
 For conditions of distribution and use, see copyright notice in png.h

 Assumptions: